bdzwillo/ssh2proxy/README.md

 ssh2proxy
 =========
 The sshproxy allows to select different ssh backend hosts based on the ssh username.
 This allows users of multiple sshservers to access the ssh service through a single endpoint.

+The proxy implements the client-side and server-side connections using the api of the libssh.a provided by the openssh project.
+This allows the proxy code to stay in sync with openssh updates and bugfixes.

+The current version is built on top of openssh-8.2p1.

-Currently the ssh2proxy supports password & pubkey authentication for the ssh2 protocol.
+The proxy supports ssh2 password & pubkey authentication.

-The switch mechanism allows the sshproxy to act as a man-in-the-middle.
-But to allow completely transparent operation for a client, the sshproxy has to use the same hostkeys as the backend ssh servers.
-So it poses no risk to a client, because the use of a different hostkey on the same endpoint would be noticed.
+To allow transparent operation for a client, the ssh2proxy has to use the same hostkeys as the backend ssh servers.
+With different hostkeys a client with existing known_hosts entries would notice the proxy as a man-in-the-middle.

-The ssh2proxy implementation is based on the openssh project.

-The backend host for each user can be configured in the sshproxy config file, as well as a default host.
+The backend host for each user can be configured in the sshproxy config file.
 For more complex setups it is possible to add a special switch module to the implementation.

-To support public key authentication the sshproxy has to use a different authentication scheme for the backend connection.
-The current implementation allows to use hostbased authentication for the backend.
+For public key authentication the ssh2proxy has to use a different authentication scheme for the backend connection.
+The current implementation allows to switch to hostbased authentication for the backend.
 More info below.

 Configuration
 -------------